terrainagency/mica/README.md

 * Minimizes all javascript and CSS, purges Tailwind classes via postCSS

+# Working with Shopify Themekit

+Make sure to only download themes into Ghost's /public folder.

 # Status

 Ghost Shopify is a work in progress.

 - [ ] Define organizational structure